lzwjava/blog-source/_posts/2021-03-15-feynman-en.md

 ---
+lang: en
 layout: post
-title: "mathjax2mobi: Converting MathJax HTML for eBooks"
+title: 'mathjax2mobi: Converting MathJax HTML for eBooks'
 ---

 *This blog post was translated by ChatGPT.*